Eligibility Requirements

 The institution:

-- has a program of general education that is grounded in a philosophy or framework developed by the institution or adopted from an established framework.
-It imparts common knowledge and intellectual concepts to students and develops skills and attitudes that the institution believes every college-educated person should possess.
-The institution clearly and publicly articulates the purposes, content and intended learning outcomes of its general education program.
+2. has a program of general education for all of its undergraduate programs that is grounded in a philosophy or framework developed by the institution or adopted from an established framework; and that imparts broad knowledge and skills to students.

 7. Information to the Public